What is a Snapshot?

 them to the original virtual machine disks.

-Be especially diligent with snapshot use on high-transaction virtual machines such as email and
+especially diligent with snapshot use on high-transaction virtual machines such

 testing is verified.